-Chasing new partners, education opportunities and escaping less than favorable living conditions were the main themes for the 24 new kiwis sworn in at the latest Citizenship Ceremony held at Selwyn District Council.
+Chasing new partners, education opportunities and escaping less than favourable living conditions were the main themes for the 24 new kiwis sworn in at the latest Citizenship Ceremony held at Selwyn District Council.

 The new citizens hail from 14 different countries, continuing to increase the diversity of Selwyn’s population.

 The majority (21) of them are now based in Selwyn Central, but there was also a smattering from Springs (2) and Ellesmere (1).

 The ceremony was a colourful event with numerous new citizens sporting traditional dress from their native countries.

 Harpreet Singh of Southbridge says the event was a hugely enjoyable evening, for a man who spends his days looking after New Zealanders and helping them relax.